xbmc/repo-scripts/screensaver.digitalclock/README.md

 __Background__
 - Choose text shadow color
 - Chose background image aspect ratio
-- Choose background (One color, Single image, Slideshow, Skin Helper)
+- Choose background (One color, Single image, Slideshow, Skin Helper, Dim)
 - Choose background color
 - Choose image
 - Choose slideshow directory
 - Random images (Screensaver chooses a random image from the folder for the background)
 - Change background picture every
 - Choose Skin Helper background (Movie random fanart, TV show random fanart, Music artist random fanart, Random fanart of all media types)
+- Brightness level

 __Extra Options__
 - Element Size Increase (%) (Users can increase the size of text and icons)
 - Log out
 - Stop now playing media
 - Log out after (minutes)
+- Enable RSS (The screensaver will show the same RSS Kodi shows, so make sure it's properly configured and enabled in Kodi)

 This screensaver is configured for every skin separately since it has to use Fonts defined by the skin!